“I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me.”

 — Matt Haig, Reasons to Stay Alive

 There are no rules when it comes to choosing books.
-We don't have to read bestsellers, or classics, or books everyone else raves about.
-This isn't school and there are no required reading lists.
+We don’t have to read bestsellers, or classics, or books everyone else raves about.
+In fact, there’s an advantage to be gained from reading things other people are not reading.
+This isn’t school and there are no required reading lists.
 Focus on some combination of books that: (1) stand the test of time; (2) pique your interest; or (3) resonate with your current situation.

 The more interesting and relevant we find a book, the more likely we are to remember its contents in the future.

 For older books or those that have been translated, check which version is considered to be the best.
 For example, the Hayes translation of Marcus Aurelius’ Meditations is regarded as being truest to the original text, while also having a modern (accessiable) feel.